Car Temperature Gauge Goes Up And Down While Driving? Here’s Why

 4. Faulty Temperature Sensor

 The temperature sensor helps to regulate the temperature of the coolant and detect any temperature issues with the car.
-If your car is overheating, then you should have this part replaced immediately.
-An overheating engine could cause serious damage to internal components and other important systems in your vehicle.
+If your car is overheating, then you should have this part replaced immediately; an overheating engine could cause serious damage to internal components and other important systems in your vehicle.

 5. Leaking Coolant